 A shortage of Catholic priests is why the largest congregation in the U.S. is so big

-The largest Catholic parish in the nation is now in California's Central Valley.
-The recently opened St. Charles Borromeo congregation serves tens of thousands of Catholics each week.
-Church leaders say the size of the parish is caused in part by a priest shortage.
+The largest Roman Catholic parish in the nation is now in California's Central Valley.
+The recently opened St. Charles Borromeo congregation serves tens of thousands of worshippers each week.
+Church leaders say the size of the parish is caused in part by a shortage of priests.
 From Valley Public Radio, Esther Quintanilla reports from Visalia.

 (SOUNDBITE OF CHURCH BELLS RINGING)